tembo-io/pg_vectorize/docs/api/search.md

 ## Filtering Search Results

-The `where_sql` parameter allows to apply SQL-based filtering after performing the vector similarity search.
+The `where` parameter allows to apply SQL-based filtering after performing the vector similarity search.
 This feature is useful when you want to narrow down the search results based on certain conditions such as `product category` or `price`.

 ### Example